-Home health agencies often train beneficiaries (or their caregivers) to administer medications, or to use certain equipment or supplies, in their absence.
-As long as the home health agency is monitoring the administration and is providing home health services to the beneficiary, they can be provided DME covered intravenous (IV) supplies, or other home health supplies, for use in the beneficiary's home.
+Home Health Agencies often train recipients (or their caregivers) to administer medications, or how to use certain equipment or supplies, in their absence.
+As long as the Home Health Agency is monitoring administration and is providing home health services to the recipient, they can be provided DME covered IV supplies, or other home health supplies, for use in the recipient's home.